Interest Level: Grades 3 - 7

-Your challenged reader needs books that meet his reading skill set while covering topics that interest him.
-Hi-lo books are the way to go for many older struggling readers.
-Amy Mascott Blogs Scholastic Parents: Raise a Reade...
+Challenged readers must have books that meet their reading skillset while at the same time cover topics that interest them.
+Hi-Lo books are the way to go for many older, struggling readers.
+Amy Mascott Blogs Scholastic Paren...

 Before summer reading begins, parents need to know a few things about the books that they hand their kids.
 Here's a breakdown of middle grade versus Young Adult novels.
 Amy Mascott Blogs Scholastic Parents: Raise a Read...